What is a Dormant Company? A Quick Guide

 • Money paid for shares at the time of incorporation

-You are not required to inform companies House that you have restarted trading as the next set of non-dormant accounts you file will show your active status.
+You are not required to inform Companies House that you have restarted trading, as the next set of non-dormant accounts you file will show your active status.

 Even if your company is dormant as per Companies House or for corporation tax, you are still required to file your confirmation statement and annual accounts.
-However, if you are a small company and dormant according to Companies House you can file dormant accounts without including the auditor’s report with them.
+However, if you are a small company and dormant according to Companies House, you can file dormant accounts without including the auditor’s report with them.

 Need help with filing confirmation statements, annual accounts or dormant accounts?
 Reach out Today!